Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 underneath the front of the exhaust hood or just below the control panel.
 Some

 control panels are hinged; just tilt the control panel toward you for servicing.
-On

-other models, both the rear panel and the front control panel (usually glass) will
+other models, both the rear panel and the front control panel (usually glass)

 have to be removed to gain access to the components.
 To remove the glass, remove

-the screws that secure the trim piece that holds the glass in place, and then remove
+the screws that secure the trim piece that holds the glass in place, and then

 the trim ring.
 On some models, the trim might have to be removed first.

 5. Test the oven selector switch.
-To test the oven selector switch for continuity between
+To test the oven selector switch for

-certain switch contacts, remove only those wires that are being tested and label them
+certain switch contacts, remove only those wires that are being tested and label

 (Figure 22-30).
-To test each switch contact, refer to the wiring diagram for the proper
+To test each switch contact, refer to the wiring diagram for the

 switch contact terminals.
-Only remove one pair of wires at a time to test for continuity,
+Only remove one pair of wires at a time to test for

 as the oven selector switch is checked in each position.